-This proxy statement contains information related to the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of CPI Card Group Inc. (referred to herein as the "Company," "CPI," "we," "us" or "our" as the context requires) to be held via live webcast accessible at www.virtualshareholdermeeting.com/PMTS2024.
+This proxy statement contains information related to the 2025 Annual Meeting of Stockholders (the "Annual Meeting") of CPI Card Group Inc. (referred to herein as the "Company," "CPI," "we," "us" or "our" as the context requires) to be held via live webcast accessible at www.virtualshareholdermeeting.com/PMTS2025.

-Why did you send me this proxy statement?
+Why did you provide me with this proxy statement?

-We sent you this proxy statement because the Board of Directors of the Company (the "Board" or the "Board of Directors") is soliciting, on the Company's behalf, your proxy to vote at the Annual Meeting and at any postponements or adjournments of the Annual Meeting.
+We provided you with this proxy statement because the Board of Directors of the Company (the "Board" or the "Board of Directors") is soliciting, on the Company's behalf, your proxy to vote at the Annual Meeting and at any postponements or adjournments of the Annual Meeting.
 This proxy statement summarizes information that is intended to assist you in making an informed vote on the proposals described in this proxy statement.